-The National Institute of Standards and Technology (NIST) and the National Telecommunications and Information Administration (NTIA) have announced plans to establish a national Center for Advanced Communications in Boulder, Colo.
-The new center will implement a key provision of a memorandum President Obama issued on "Expanding America's Leadership in Wireless Innovation."
+BOULDER, Colo. — The U.S. Department of Commerce's National Institute of Standards and Technology (NIST) and National Telecommunications and Information Administration (NTIA) today announced plans to establish a national Center for Advanced Communications in Boulder, Colo.
+The new center will implement a key provision of a memorandum President Obama issued earlier today on "Expanding America's Leadership in Wireless Innovation."

 The two agencies recently signed a Memorandum of Understanding (MOU) to collaborate on the establishment of the center.
 The MOU states that the center will leverage the "critical mass of NIST and NTIA research and engineering capabilities concentrated in Boulder" to form a "unique national asset," and includes the infrastructure and collaborative environment needed to address a wide range of advanced communications challenges.
 This joint effort will increase the impact of existing efforts already under way in both agencies.